Stella (1950 film): Production

 The film was known as Stella and the City Man.
 Susan Hayward was meant to play the title role but refused and was put on suspension.
 Ann Sheridan replaced her.
 Filming started in March 1950.

 Stella was Hobart Cavanaugh's last film; he knew he did not have long to live and collapsed twice on set, but was determined to see it through.

 Critical reception

 The New York Times wrote "With a good cast, including David Wayne and Ann Sheridan; dialogue which is generally bright and often quite satirical, Mr. Binyon has put together a surprisingly funny show."

+The film was a box office disappointment.